-This is the first in a series of articles looking at various aspects of teaching reading.
-The first article takes a look at what we actually mean by reading and whether or not it can be taught or just practised.
+This article takes a look at what we actually mean by reading and whether or not it can be taught or just practised.

 At the most basic level reading is the recognition of words.
-From simple recognition of the individual letters and how these letters form a particular word to what each word means not just on an individual level, but as part of a text.
+From simple recognition of the individual letters and how these letters form a particular word, to what each word means – not just on an individual level, but also as part of a text.
 In English, as in many other languages, different combinations of the same letters can be used to form different words with completely different meanings.
-So, the letters t c a, can make cat (an animal that goes miaow), and act (which has a number of meanings from do something to behave in certain ways, to perform in a play or film).
+So, the letters t c a can make both cat (an animal that goes miaow) and act (which has a number of meanings, from ‘do something', to ‘behave in certain ways‘, to ‘perform in a play or film‘).
 Recognition of the actual word is not enough on its own to constitute reading.

-There are a number of reasons why we read and this will often influence what we read and how we read it.
+There are a number of reasons why we read, and this will often influence what we read and how we read it.
 We might read for pleasure.
-In this case it is most likely that we will be reading a book of some sort, maybe a novel, or perhaps a poem.
-We could also be reading the lyrics to a song and our reasons for reading it may be slightly more complex than simply for pleasure.
-We could be reading it because we have heard the song, but didn’t quite catch the words.
+In this case it is most likely that we will be reading a book of some sort – maybe a novel, or perhaps a poem.
+We could also be reading the lyrics to a song, so our reasons for reading it may be slightly more complex than simply for pleasure.
+We could be reading it because we have heard the song but didn’t quite catch the words.
 Or perhaps our children are listening to it, but we are worried that some of the lyrics might not be suitable.
-Or perhaps we want to be able to sing along and so we’re trying to learn the words (maybe so we can impress our friends).
+Or perhaps we want to be able to sing along, so we’re trying to learn the words (maybe so we can impress our friends).